-On the flipside, analogies can be a great way to validate our own mental health experiences.
-For example, a popular ADHD analogy from Dr. Edward Hallowell goes something like, “having ADHD is like having a ferrari with bicycle brakes”.
+On the flipside, analogies are a great way to validate our own mental health experiences.

 Finding a unique and relatable analogy that actually fits our own perspective of neurodiversity is more difficult than it might sound.
 That’s why we took to ADHD Twitter and asked the community to share their best ADHD analogies.
 We selected our favorites with the hope that you will be able to resonate with at least one of them.